-A third nipple is a condition where a person has an extra nipple on their body in addition to the two nipples located on the breasts or chest.
+A supernumerary, or third, nipple is a condition where a person has an extra nipple on their body in addition to the two nipples located on the breasts or chest.

 The Genetic and Rare Diseases Information Center (GARD) states that cases of a person having a third nipple are relatively common, and many people with a third nipple may not even realise they have one.

 The presence of additional nipples is also known as polymastia or polythelia; they are sometimes referred to as accessory nipples.
 They occur in roughly